 The reason women still make measurably less money than men even a couple of generations after it became illegal to discriminate against women is because they’re bad negotiators.

 I don’t mean that, believe it or not, in a judgmental way, and it’s absolutely not reflective of anything I think about—ever—when doing business.
 I never consider race, age, gender, or anything else so concrete; every deal you negotiate requires that you approach it with an open mind and with a clean slate to write upon.
-Very few of us can negotiate like Barack Obama, but that isn’t about his male-ness, black-ness, or any other “ness”.
+Very few of us can negotiate like Barack Obama, but that isn’t about his male-ness, black-ness, educated-as-a-lawyer-ness, or any other “ness”.

 It’s about that favorite old topic of mine; perception is reality.
 And that Barack Obama is both incredibly smart and negotiates from the position of unrivaled power that The President of The United States holds.